cfgcdfd05/AryanDanny_Huntington_pred_models/README.md

 ```

 These genes are all involved in writing, reading, or erasing the m6A RNA modification.
 Not every gene is present in every dataset — coverage depends on the microarray platform used or on upstream filtering during RNA-seq quantification (see per-dataset notes below).

+**GSE33000 uses a separate, 5-gene panel instead**: `IGF2BP1, IGF2BP2, ALYREF, METTL14, METTL16`.
+Only 2 of these 5 genes are actually present on GSE33000's platform — see the GSE33000 note below for details.
+Because of this, GSE33000 is not directly comparable gene-for-gene against the other three datasets, and any cross-dataset feature-importance comparison should be limited to genes that actually overlap between panels (`METTL16` is the only gene common to both lists, though it happens to be one of the ones missing from GPL4372).

 ---